 '''

-procedure Last_Chance_Handler (Source_Location : System.Address; Line : Integer);

-pragma Export (C,

 Last_Chance_Handler,

 "gnat_last_chance_handler");

 '''

 We'll go into the details of the pragma Export in a further section on language interfacing.
-For now, just know that the symbol gnat_last_chance_handler is what the run-time uses to branch immediately to the last-chance handler.
+For now, just know that the symbol \\gnat\last\chance\handler is what the run-time uses to branch immediately to the last-chance handler.
 Pragma Export associates that symbol with this replacement procedure so it will be invoked instead of the default routine.
 As a consequence, the actual procedure name in Ada is immaterial.